rootstrap/react-native-use-styles/README.md

 In order to contribute with some code you will need to test your changes within the demo app.
 At the moment the mechanism that we are using to test the lib inside the app is to import it locally.
 That means that:

 You need to install the dependencies on the library in production mode (`npm install --only=prod`) so you don't have problems with dual installations of react-native each time you make a change, you need to do a force install of the library inside the demo folder.
+If the problem persists, after you test or build the app you encounter duplicated issues, you may want to delete the modules of one of the packages, the lib or the demo app, to solve this issue.

 If you are comfortable using something like [Wix's wml](https://github.com/wix/wml), it could provide a better development experience for you.
 We wanted the main contributing option to not require any extra installations or knowledge.
 Symlinks have not worked and that is why we recommend Wml.